How to Attract Local Customers

 More on Citation Sites

-Most online listings come from information scraped from large data aggregators, like Acxiom, Super Pages, Yellow Pages, InfoUSA, LocalEze, Dex Knows and Hot Frog.
+If you want to know more about how to attract local customers you need to understand that most online listings come from information that is scraped from large data aggregators, like Acxiom, Super Pages, Yellow Pages, InfoUSA, LocalEze, Dex Knows and Hot Frog.
 Conflicting or incomplete information can result in incorrect or multiple listings.
 It’s important to fix as many of those listings as possible!

 Claiming and optimizing listings on the various properties is very beneficial, but linking those profiles to your website REALLY helps.